Chelsea blow Arsenal away to claim Europa League glory | DW | 29.05.2019

 08'- Chelsea really struggling to get a foothold in the game as the Arsenal dominance continues.
 Unai Emery's team is really knocking the ball around with confidence in these opening ten minutes.

 03' - Arsenal start the morn dominant of the two teams.
-Some tidy possesion in midfield keeping Chelsea on the back foot in their half.
+Some tidy possession in midfield keeping Chelsea on the back foot in their half.

 KICK OFF - Peeeep!
 Things get underway in Baku.

-The teams are in...and with it, the realisation that the "All English Final" tag is built on weak foundations.
+The teams are in...and with it, the realization that the "All English Final" tag is built on weak foundations.
 Just one Englishman makes either lineup.

 This is how Chelsea look.